joomengine/jcb-documentation/051-Dynamic-Router-Implementation-Explained.md

 ## Overview

-In this tutorial, we explore JCB’s **new dynamic router implementation**, a system enhancement designed to reduce complexity and improve how URLs are built for your Joomla site views.
-This update primarily addresses issues in the **router’s parsing and building processes**, especially for components that use **Dynamic Gets** in their **Site Views**.
+In this tutorial, we explore JCB's **new dynamic router implementation**, a system enhancement designed to reduce complexity and improve how URLs are built for your Joomla site views.
+This update primarily addresses issues in the **router's parsing and building processes**, especially for components that use **Dynamic Gets** in their **Site Views**.

 ---